Last Updated on September 29, 2023

 My mother and father really went all out for my graduation party.
-I don’t know what overcame them but they put so much time, effort, and money into the party and I really felt so blessed when I saw just how much they did for me.
-My parents decided to send our family and a few of my friends and coworkers on a Graduation Brunch Cruise followed by coffee and cake at our house.
-What!?
-I was not expecting something so extravagant when I agreed to have a party for myself.
+I don’t know what overcame them but they put so much time, effort, and money into the party.
+I truly felt so blessed when I saw just how much they did for me.
+My parents are amazing and things like this make me realize how high they’ve set the bar should I ever have children of my own someday.

 My parents served coffee, tea, and a bunch of other stuff.
 In hindsight, I never actually made it inside to see what there was.
 My morning was spent greeting everyone outside the front of our home in front of this huge balloon arch my parents built themselves.
-My dad hung a huge congratulatory banner with my face on it.
+My dad hung this huge congratulatory banner with my face on it.
 XD

-The Hornblower was INCREDIBLE.
-I was in awe over the beauty of how the food was arranged.
+I was in awe of the beauty of how the food was arranged.
 The brunch cruise featured a great assortment of foods, jazz music, unlimited mimosas, and of course a stunning view of the NYC skyline.
 We sailed right up to the Statue of Liberty.
 I had so much fun running around with everyone, taking photos, and dancing.

 When the jazzy champagne cruise was over, the bus picked us all up and brought us back to our house.
 It was so sad.
-When we pulled up the house, the balloon arch was bare naked with nothing but PVC pipes showing since the heat made all of the balloons pop!
+When we pulled up to the house, the balloon arch was bare naked with nothing but PVC pipes showing since the heat made all of the balloons pop!
 Not a single balloon remained.
 Everyone shuffled into the house and it was then that my mother broke out all of the desserts.
 The red Rutgers candy table she spent days assembling, the awesome graduation cap cake, and my favorite: my mom’s pignoli nut cookies. <3

-I said it to them a million times but I owe my parents a HUGE shout out for the best party I ever could have wished for.
+I said it to them a million times but I owe my parents a HUGE shout-out for the best party I ever could have wished for.
 I am SO appreciative of the time and energy they invested in making this one of the best days of my life.

-I never could have made it through college without both of your love and support.
+I never could have made it through college without both your love and support.
 Thanks again. <3